Dedicated to curriculum development, learner assessment, and program evaluation

 Thomas Parker MD

-Dr. Parker is one of the associate program directors of the fellowship program and studies the development and use of neonatal specific Entrustable Professional Activities (EPAs) as a source of more structured, formative feedback.
-Dr. Parker is also the Vice Chair of Education for the Department of Pediatrics at the University of Colorado School of Medicine and leads the Pediatric Education Group (PEG) through the Department of Pediatrics.
+Dr. Parker studies the development and use of neonatal specific Entrustable Professional Activities (EPAs) as a source of more structured, formative feedback.
+Dr. Parker was formerly the Program Director of the NPM Fellowship Program.
+He now serves as the Vice Chair of Education for the Department of Pediatrics at the University of Colorado School of Medicine and leads the Pediatric Education Group (PEG) through the Department of Pediatrics.
 He is a Senior Fellow in Educational Leadership through the Academy of Medical Educators.